mazzi/mazzi.github.com/projects.md

 ### Personal projects

-1. [Chorichannel](http://www.chorichannel.com.ar) - Based on your location, tells you how good is to make a BBQ.
+1. [Chorichannel](http://www.chorichannel.com.ar) - Based on your location, this webapp rates how good is the day to BBQ.
 Built in NodeJs, MongoDB, ExpressJs. - R.I.P.
 2. [Coverboard](https://github.com/Coverboard) - Code Coverage metrics analysis.
 A Gem to add to your project and a display artifact.
 Built in RoR.
 3. [Landing Generic](https://github.com/mazzi/landing-generic) - A generic landing page to capture email leads.
 NodeJs + MongoDB.